MikeWoodward/HarvardX-PH125.9x-EPL/README.md

 # HarvardX-PH125.9x-EPL
-Machine learning model of English Premiership results
+Machine learning models of English Premiership results.
+Submitted as part of requirements for Edx course HarvardX-PH125.9x.